jsiegenthaler/homebridge-eosstb/README.md

 Due to the adding of features and functions, this Readme applies from v1.1.0.
 For prior versions, please see the [eosstb release history on npm](https://www.npmjs.com/package/homebridge-eosstb?activeTab=versions).

 # Works in Your Country (If you are with Magenta / Sunrise / Telenet / Virgin Media / Vodafone / Ziggo)
-As UPC operates in multiple countries under multiple brands, this plugin will work in a number of countries that use the Horizon TV platform.
+As UPC (the operator of the Horizon TV platform) operates in multiple countries under multiple brands, this plugin will work in a number of countries that use the Horizon TV platform.
 The known countries that use the same TV platform with the ARRIS DCX960 or HUMAX 2008C-STB-TN set-top box are:

 | Country | TV Provider | Web App | Box Name | Plugin Status |
 | ------- | ----------- | ------- | -------- | ------------- |